Could you be part of the Future Energy industry in Pembrokeshire?

 Andy Drumm

-Born and raised in Haverfordwest, Andy has worked in Britain and internationally for over 30 years in environmental conservation and sustainable economic development in the private sector, with international NGOs and with multilateral agencies.
-He founded and ran a pioneering and multi award-winning ecotourism business and lead expeditions in the Amazon and the Galapagos Islands for many years.
-With the conservation NGO The Nature Conservancy, he worked with protected area systems around the world to harness the potential of nature-focused tourism to contribute to conservation finance and local economic development.
-As an independent consultant Andy works on integrating biodiversity conservation into economic development strategies working principally as an environmental safeguards specialist for the World Bank, and the Inter-American Development Bank and others on agriculture, coastal development, and forestry projects.
-He is a member of the World Commission on Protected Areas (WCPA) and is an experienced scuba divemaster.
+Born and raised in Haverfordwest, Andy has worked for over 30 years in environmental conservation and sustainable economic development in a number of roles.
+He founded and ran a pioneering and multi award-winning ecotourism business leading expeditions in the Amazon and the Galapagos Islands and lead the ecotourism program at The Nature Conservancy, working with national parks and the tourism industry around the world to harness the potential of nature-focused tourism to contribute to conservation finance and benefits for local communities.

 John Jenkins